jillibus/School_District_Analysis/README.md

 * % Passing Math went down 0.01%
 * % Passing Reading went up 0.04%
 * % Overall Passing went down 0.08%

+## Summary
+The City School District has performed well overall, each of the areas are performing well.
+Despite the removal of Thomas High Schools 9th grade scores, the District performed pretty much the same.
+When the 9th grade students of Thomas High School retake the Standardized Tests, we will rerun the analysis again and see how these numbers change.

+The trends we want to point out to the District Superintendant and the School Board are as follows:

+**District Summary**
+The _Average Math and Average Reading_ scores are passing for the entire district, so that is something to be proud of, as well as the _% Passing Math and % Passing Reading_ for the district.
+So on the whole, the students are doing well on the Standardized Testing provided by the State.

+The _% Overall Passing_ is below 'Passing' at 65%, this will need to be an area that will need to be focused on, below are some trends that will help you narrow down the areas in need.

+**Per School Summary Breakdown**
+_**Your Top Performing High School is:  Wilson High School**_
+* Wilson High School is categorized as a Small Budget, (<$584) per student, in the District, the only Large High School in this category.
+* Wilson High School is categorized as a Large High School, in the District, the only Large High School with an % Overall Passing >70% (_theirs is 91%_)
+* Wilson High School is categorized as a Charter School.

+**School by Spending**
+It is a curious trend on the School by Spending analysis, the schools that have the _highest_ amount of funds per student, are doing the worst!
+These schools have the lowest _Average Math Score_, which in turn gives them the lowest _% Passing Math_ and then the lowest _% Overall Passing_.
+* The highest amount spent on students, $645-$674, are the schools that are performing the worst, at **54%**.
+* We have 3 of our top performing schools with the Smallest budget per student, (<$584), _**Cabrera, Pena and Wilson High Schools at 91%**_.
+* We have 2 of our top performing schools with the Medium budget per student, ($585-$629), _**Griffin and Thomas High Schools at 91%**_.

+**School by Size**
+We see another trend here, in which our _Largest Schools_ are suffering, and they too have the lowest _% Overall Passing Percentage_.
+With % Passing Math, at the very bottom of Passing.
+* The Largest Schools, are from 2,000-5,000 students, and have an % Overall Passing of **58%**.
+* Of all of the _Large_ High Schools, only one, has the % Overall Passing above 70%, _**Wilson High School at 91%**_.

+**School by Type**
+The last trend found, is that our _Charter Schools_ are outperforming our _District Schools_ but a large margin, _**23%!**_.
+This is the biggest cause of our _% Overall Passing Percentage_ dropping.
+* **Every** _District_ High Schools, % Overall Passing is **below** 56%.
+* **Every** _Charter_ High Schools, % Overall Passing is **above** 89%.
+* We have a 5-way tie for first place, with an % Overall Passing above 70%. _**Cabrera, Griffin, Pena, Thomas and Wilson High Schools at 91%**_